browserengineering/book/book/scripts.md

 ::: {.further}
 `Node` objects in JavaScript correspond to `Element` nodes in the browser.
-They thus have JavaScript object *properties* also HTML *attributes*.
+They thus have JavaScript object *properties* as well as HTML *attributes*.
 They're easy to confuse, and to make matters worse, many JavaScript object properties [*reflect*][reflection] attribute values automatically.
 For example, the `id` property on